digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 }
 ```

 You can instantiate it as many times as required and target different cluster configurations and environments.
-For more information, please visit the official [Terraform Modules](https://www.terraform.io/docs/language/modules/index.html) documentation page.
+For more information, see the official [Terraform Modules](https://www.terraform.io/docs/language/modules/index.html) documentation page.

 ## What's Next